 Here you can find an overview of bike rentals at the Edersee

-In some years a completely different facet of Lake Eder is revealed towards the end of the summer.
-Depending on how much water had to be drained from the Edersee to maintain inland navigation on the Weser, parts of the villages that were flooded during the construction of the dam wall come to light.
-When the water level is particularly low, for example, even the four-arched Asel Bridge becomes visible again and can be crossed completely.
-Where there is still ten meters of water above the bridge at full water level, the so-called Edersee-Atlantis transforms the lake into a small river course, which is greened all around by the marsh grass at the bottom of the lake.
+When the water level is particularly low, for example, even the 4-arch Asel Bridge becomes visible again and can be crossed completely.
+Where there is still ten meters of water above the bridge at full dam, the so-called Edersee Atlantis transforms the lake into a small river course, which is greened all around by the marsh grass found at the bottom of the lake.

 More info about Edersee-Atlantis and the best spots you can find here